BOARD OF DIRECTORS

 David Jar

-David Jar is a Managing Director of Owl Rock Capital, a division of Blue Owl, and a member of the technology investment team.
-Based in New York, he is focused on credit, equity, and structured capital investments in technology businesses, and leads our efforts in cybersecurity and infrastructure software.
-Before joining Blue Owl, David led the software/technology vertical at SLR Capital Partners, a credit-focused asset manager based in New York.
-Prior to that, he was a Principal at KKR in the Capital Solutions Group, focusing on private credit opportunities, and a Vice President at Goldman, Sachs & Co. in the Natural Resources Financing Group.
-David began his career in investment banking as an Analyst at Lehman Brothers.
+Before joining Blue Owl in 2019, David led the software/technology vertical at SLR Capital Partners, a credit-focused asset manager based in New York.
+Prior to that, he was a Principal at KKR in the Capital Solutions Group, and a Vice President at Goldman, Sachs & Co. in the Natural Resources Financing Group.
+David began his career as an Investment Banking Analyst at Lehman Brothers.

 David received a BS in Finance and International Business from the Stern School of Business at New York University.